A Typical Day Teaching in Japan

 Amity’s accomplishments are the result of the hard work, dedication and commitment of the school staff.
 Native English Teachers are an integral part of this success.
 Teachers who thrive in the classroom can take on higher roles at the branch school.

 Native English Teachers who received a full contract renewal can transfer to another school in the Amity network.
 A branch school transfer requires another one-year commitment.

 NET Area Assistants set the bar for teaching in the region.
 The NETAA provides support to newly arrived Native English Teachers as well as to the Area Trainer.

-Emergency Teachers travel to various schools throughout Japan that need assistance.
-They also teach lessons, organize the classroom, bridge staff communications, and conduct the shadow week for new Native English Teachers.
+Emergency Teachers and Regional Emergency Teachers travel to various schools throughout Japan that need assistance.
+They also teach lessons, organize the classroom, bridge staff communications and conduct the shadow week for new Native English Teachers.

 At The Education Department

-Amity’s curriculum, teaching materials, and trainings/workshops are developed by the enthusiastic staff at the Education Department.
+Amity’s curriculum, teaching materials, workshops, and training sessions are developed by the enthusiastic staff that make up the Education Department.
 Native English Teachers who have flourished in progressively responsible roles at the school can further their careers by joining the Education Department.

 Area Trainers support the Native English Teachers throughout their career with Amity.
 They plan and conduct both Initial Training and Follow-Up Training, help with curriculum development and training teachers for new classes, as well as providing emotional support to Native English Teachers.

 Personnel Recruiters are former Amity NETs who have the opportunity to join Amity’s recruitment offices located domestically in Japan or overseas.
 Personnel Recruiters promote the Amity brand at career fairs, conduct interview sessions and assist in hiring decisions to support Amity’s business development.
 The Personnel Recruiters make up the Recruiting Department.
 The domestic office is part of the NET Support Department.